BaronKhan/GBWV2/README.md

 # GameBoy Emulator

-A minimal GameBoy emulator written in C++20 for Windows.
+An in-progress GameBoy emulator written in C++20 for Windows using AI, rendering in a WebView2.

 ## Features